BOGDANMIROSHNICHENKO/moderator_bot/README.md

 Voila.
 Our bot is working with you.
 To check its health, enter the < code >/start </code> command.

+## What can this bot do?

+1. This bot can filter bad words and remove them from the chat.
+2. Ability to ban a user in response to his message
+3. Greeting new chat users, as well as farewell to those who left it.
+4. Filtering words of gratitude.
+5. There are buttons with a menu that lists the founder's contacts, and a "My Teams" button that lists all the bot's commands.

+<p align='center'>That's all for now.
+The bot will be improved!</p>

 P.s. you can change all the text in both files to yours.

 ## Документация